eqqn/eqqn.github.io/_posts/2019-05-23-ECSC_France.md

 ## Part 3

 The final task is to decrypt a file (flag.docx) given to us, that was encrypted by the ransomware.
 As the ransom note and code snippets state, it is encrypted in AES256-CTR mode.
 Analyzing the code we learn that the first AES block is used as Initialization Vector (IV), or a salt.
 Without writing too much code, I found a way to plug-in the file and key into the golang test files.

 The final result :

 ![Image](https://eqqn.github.io/images/decrypted.JPG)

+To try my solution for yourself, see <https://github.com/eqqn/ECSC-2019/tree/master/Incident_part3>

 ECSC{M4udit3_C4mp4gn3_2_r4NC0nG1c13L} "The cursed ransomware campaign"